joaquinvilao/joaquinvilao/README.md

 ### Hey there 👋

-I’m Joaquin, a software engineer based in Chile, Concepción.
+I’m Joaquin, a software engineer based in Chile

-I mostly work on frontend stuff — React, TypeScript, Tailwind, and a bit of animation with Framer Motion.

-I also use Figma for UI design and Procreate when I want to sketch ideas.

-This is a fresh profile where I’ll be uploading some smaller projects, experiments, and things I’m currently working on.
-Everything here is built from scratch, no copypaste templates.

--
+---

 ### **💻 Tech Stack:**